Doctor Who merchandise: Character Options

-Since 2005, Character Options (CO) has held the master toy license to produce merchandise primarily inspired by the revived series of Doctor Who.
-As well as action figures and play sets, the company has produced electronic variations of the Doctor's sonic screwdriver accessory, an electronic TARDIS money box, 12-inch and 18-inch radio-controlled Dalek models and electronic masks depicting monsters from the series, as well as other toys and accessories.
+Since 2005, Character Options (CO) has held the master toy license for producing merchandise primarily inspired by the revived series of Doctor Who.
+This includes action figures, play sets, electronic variations of the Doctor's sonic screwdriver accessory, an electronic TARDIS-shaped money box, 12-inch and 18-inch radio-controlled Dalek models, electronic masks depicting monsters from the series, and other toys and accessories.

 Action figures

-CO's first Doctor Who success were their Dalek Battle Packs released in 2005 – two 5-inch radio-controlled model Daleks that include either a Ninth Doctor or Rose Tyler action figure.
-This led to the production of further action figures depicting characters and monsters from the programme, with three waves of posable 5-inch scale figures and RC Dalek and K9 models being released in 2006.
+CO's first Doctor Who releases were two Dalek Battle Packs – two 5-inch radio-controlled model Daleks that included either a Ninth Doctor or Rose Tyler action figure – released in 2005.
+These led to the production of further, more detailed, action figures depicting characters and creatures from the programme, with three 'waves' of posable 5-inch scale figures and RC Dalek and K9 models released in 2006.
+New figures were released regularly alongside broadcast of the programme, along with larger 'deluxe' and 'Collect & Build' figures, an electronic TARDIS control room play set and other models.
+From 2007 to 2009, instead of waves, figures were marketed under Series banners based on the series each character depicted appears in.
+Limited edition and retailer-exclusive figure sets were also released while certain figures received re-releases featuring new sculpts, paint-applications and accessories.
 The figures received high praise and won Character the 2006 Toy Retailers Association's Boys Toy of the Year Award.
-New figures were released regularly alongside broadcast of the series, along with larger 'deluxe' and 'Collect & Build' figures, an electronic TARDIS control room play set and other models.
-From 2007, instead of waves, figures were marketed under banners based on which series the character depicted appears in.
-Limited edition and retailer-exclusive figure sets were also released, and certain figures have received re-releases with new sculpts, paint-apps and accessories.

-In 2008, Character Options expanded the range to include figures the programme's classic series.
+In 2008, Character Options expanded the range to include figures Doctor Whos classic series.
 While there was an initial lack of interest from major retailers after the release of the first wave, further releases were commissioned by Forbidden Planet and Underground Toys, making 5-inch classic Doctor Who figures exclusive to those retailers.
 As well as villains, classic-era releases include the first eight incarnations of the Doctor, Dalek and Cyberman variants and various TARDIS exterior play sets.

-In 2012, Character Options announced the semi-discontinuation of their 5-inch Doctor Who action figure line in favour of figures produced in a new 3.75-inch scale to match toys from other brands, allowing further playability for children.
-The first 3.75-inch figures were released in 2013, featuring characters from the seventh series and scaled-down re-releases of certain 5-inch figures.
-Connectable 'Time Zone' play sets including exclusive figures and accessories, an electronic spinning TARDIS exterior and gliding Dalek models were also released.
+In 2012, Character Options announced the semi-discontinuation of their 5-inch Doctor Who action figure line in favour of figures produced in a new 3.75-inch scale to match figures and play sets from other brands, allowing further playability for children.
+The first 3.75-inch figures were released in 2013 depicting characters from the seventh series as well as re-releases of several 5-inch figures in the new scale.
+Connectable 'Time Zone' play sets including exclusive figures and accessories, an electronic spinning TARDIS exterior and electronic gliding Dalek models were also released.
 The range was halted in 2015 due to low sales.
-The 5-inch figure range is currently continuing as a limited collectors' series.
+The 5-inch figure range is currently continuing as a limited collectors' series, with B&M being CO's lead retailer as of 2023.